On the equivalence of contraction and Koopman approaches for nonlinear stability and control: Main Results for Autonomous Systems

-\begin{proof} It is proved invoking some constructive solutions in the KKL observer \cite{KAZKRA}.
-For a system forward invariant in a closed set $\mathcal X\subset \rea^n$, if it is \emph{autonomous} and contracting, we can prove that the system admits a unique GES equilibrium $x_\star$ using the well-known Banach fixed point theorem, see for example \cite{HEEetal}.
-In our case, the set $\cal X$ is exactly $\rea^n$, which is both closed and open.
-Since we can always set the equilibrium by a linear coordinate change $x \mapsto (x - x_\star)$, without loss of generality, we assume $x_\star$ as the origin.
+\begin{proof} For a system forward invariant in a closed set, if it is \emph{autonomous} and contracting, we can prove that the system admits a unique GES equilibrium $x_\star$, {\em i.e.} $f(x_\star) = 0$, using the well-known Banach fixed point theorem; see for example \cite{HEEetal}.
+(It holds true for the case that the set $\cal X$ is exactly $\rea^n$, which is both closed and open.)
+Since we can always assign the equilibrium by a linear coordinate change $x \mapsto (x - x_\star)$, without loss of generality, we assume the equilibrium $x_\star$ at the origin.

-The system dynamics can be written as
+The system dynamics \eqref{NL:auto} can be written as

 with the high-order remainder term

 From the contraction assumption, we have